browserengineering/book/book/accessibility.md

 screen.] screen reader software is typically used instead.
 The name kind of explains it all: this software reads the text on the screen out loud, so that users know what it says without having to see it.

-So: what should we say to the user?
+So: what should a screenreader say?

 There are basically two big challenges we must overcome.

 First, web pages contain visual hints besides text that we need to reproduce for screen reader users.
 For example, when focus is on an